-- 1-2 fresh red chilies (minced, de-seeded if you prefer less heat)
+- 1 to 2 fresh red chilies (minced, de-seeded if you prefer less heat)

 - Optional: 1 cup vegetable oil (for deep-frying)

 Prepare fish by rinsing it, then patting it dry.
 Make 2 to 3 diagonal cuts on the side of the fish (with the blade of the knife on an angle facing the head).
 The cuts should be several inches apart.

 Squeeze the juice of 1 to 2 limes over and inside fish.
 Sprinkle surface with sea salt and set aside while you prepare the sauce.

 Place water, tamarind (or lime juice + soy sauce), garlic, sugar, galangal (or ginger), coriander, chili, and fish sauce in a food processor.
 Process well (or chop and mix by hand).

 Pour the sauce into a saucepan.
 Add the diced pepper and simmer over medium-low heat for 5 to 8 minutes.
-Taste test the sauce for salt and sour-sweetness (note that it should taste tangy), adding more fish sauce if not salty enough, and more sugar if you find it too sour.
+Taste test the sauce for salt and sour-sweetness, adding more fish sauce if not salty enough, and more sugar if you find it too sour.
 Cover and keep warm while you cook the fish.

 Grill the fish on the barbecue, or deep-fry it in a wok or large frying pan with 1 cup canola or other vegetable oil.
 Allow to fry about 5 minutes on each side, or until the flesh has browned and flakes easily.
 Don't flip the fish too early, or the skin will stick to the pan/barbecue.
 Allow it to cook at least 2 minutes before turning.